“I define connection as the energy that exists between people when they feel seen, heard, and valued.”

 Allow me to share a little of my behind the scenes to show you what conscious marketing can look and feel like.

 Writing my weekly newsletter is my most important marketing activity of the week.
 Its contents now becoming this blog post.
-It can then be repurposed again for my website, LinkedIn profile as well as Facebook and Instagram.
-If I didn’t write the newsletter, I wouldn’t have any of my other marketing materials.
+I’ll also repurpose it for my Medium profile, LinkedIn profile as well as Facebook and Instagram.
+In short, if I didn’t write the newsletter, I wouldn’t have any of my other marketing materials.

 Here’s how I created the newsletter behind this very piece.
 One morning after my husband and little ones left for work, school and nursery, I had breakfast and a shower.
 I then made a tall cup of hot chai with oat milk (my new favourite beverage with which I’m obsessed!) and headed to my office.